Skip to Content

 To propagate your Maranta plant via root division, follow the steps below:

-• Make a section carefully without damaging the roots.
-Each section should have at least 1 stem and leaf with a good number of roots.
+- Make a section carefully without damaging the roots.
+Each section should have at least one stem and leaf with many roots.

-With proper care and good lighting, the Maranta Lemon Lime will develop tiny purple flowers on the thin stems.
+With proper care and good lighting, the Maranta Lemon Lime will develop tiny white flowers on the thin stems.
 The blooming season for this plant is usually summer.

 Growth

-This plant has attractive leaves that are green in color with white or lime green lines running down the leaf-spine.
-The leaves of this are variegated in shades of dark, light green, and yellow colors.
+This plant has attractive green leaves, with white or lime green lines running down the leaf-spine.
+The leaves of this are varied in shades of dark, light green, and yellow colors.
 Both sides of the leaves are beautifully patterned to create a sophisticated look.

 The leaves are broad and medium-sized.
 This plant has a mature height of 12 inches (30 cm) and a spread of 14 inches (35.5 cm).
-The leaves can get 6 inches (15 cm) once the plant reaches maturity.
+Once the plant matures, the leaves can get 6 inches (15 cm).

 Common Problems for Maranta Lemon Lime